 Last year, I had the pleasure of organising a hen party in Malta for one of my closest friends.
 Planning a hen party always comes with a little bit of pressure, as you want to ensure that you have organised the perfect send off for the bride-to-be.

-Whilst I have titled this post a hen party abroad, the truth is that I actually grew up in Malta, making this quite an easy job for me.
+The truth is that I actually grew up in Malta, making this quite an easy job for me.
 I had the added benefit that some, although not all, of the attendees still actually live there.
 For those that no longer live there, myself included, this was the perfect weekend away and whilst not a Malta guide by any means, this hen weekend in Malta serves as a good guide for those who have never visited before.

 And because the weekend was so perfect, I decided to share the itinerary with readers so that those ladies who are still trying to plan a hen party abroad may be inspired – or even just use this one!
 I’ve linked everything below, from our accommodation, to the restaurants we ate at, to the activities we organised!